The ESCAPE Program is now available 100% online!

 What is the ESCAPE Online Program?

-- Experience and teach engaging, NGSS-aligned, integrated science inquiry and arts-based lessons in Earth Science
+- Learn to teach engaging, NGSS-aligned, integrated science inquiry and arts-based lessons in Earth, Life, or Physical Science

 - Obtain powerful tools for teaching content-specific vocabulary and reversing scientific misconceptions